What are the benefits of roller shutters?

 Where are the garage doors made?

-Gliderol garage doors manufacturer all their doors in Australia.
-The doors we use in Victoria are made in Queensland and New South Wales.
+Taurean, B&D and Steel-Line all manufacturer their doors in Australia.
+The doors we use in Victoria are made in Queensland, Victoria and New South Wales.

 What colours are Garage Doors available in?